London

 3. Museums, exhibitions and art (indoors, mostly free)

 - The British Museum and their Lates.
 Book free tickets in advance.
+For audio guide consider their app (not free) or free Rick Steves audio guide app.

 - Sir John Soane’s Museum - the house of one of the greatest English architects; expect antiquities, sculptures, paintings and curiosities.

 - London Mithraeum - archaeological remains of a Roman temple, 3rd century AD.
 Book free tickets in advance.
+For completeness, also visit London’s Roman Amphitheatre inside Guildhall Art Gallery.

 - Natural History Museum and their Lates.
 Book free tickets in advance.